 Sports Leadership and Management

-The Sports Leadership and Management major is one of five majors of the Bachelor Sport Coaching (BSpC) degree, which is a unique blend of practical application and theory that will immerse you in the sociology, science, theory, and practice of sport and sport coaching.
+Sports Leadership and Management is one of five majors of the Bachelor Sport Coaching (BSpC) degree, which is a unique blend of practical application and theory that will immerse you in the sociology, science, theory, and practice of sport and sport coaching.

 There is growing demand for people qualified to work in sport leadership and management in Aotearoa New Zealand.
 The 2013 Sport and Recreation Sector Workforce Survey found that in Aotearoa, up to 44,000 new staff will be required in the sector by 2026.

 Students choosing this major will explore the principles and foundations of leadership and management, how they are applied in sport, and the influences of social, cultural, and economic forces.